saulzini/zork/README.md

 ------------

-Initially all the doors are closed and doesn't a key except for the door in the room 2 on the east direction ( this door needs the key  ).
+Initially all the doors are closed and doesn't need a key except for the door in the room 2 on the east direction ( this door needs the key  ).

 For unlocking the door is automatically detected when you have the key and try to open the door.